40 Intriguing Facts You Probably Didn’t Know About Oscar Wilde

 Wilde’s childhood sweetheart was Florence Balcombe, to whom he returned after finishing his education in Oxford.
 However, by the time Wilde returned to Ireland, she was already engaged to Bram Stoker, the famous author of Dracula.

-Click on the cover to buy this book!
+Click on the vampire to buy this book!

 15. Oscar Wilde’s wife was a famous children story writer